Denver Fathers’ Rights Attorneys

-Parenting today is a team effort; it requires time, responsibility and effort from both parents.
+Parenting today is a team effort; it requires time, responsibility, and effort from both parents.
 It is no longer acceptable to just assume that the mother is the fit parent for the child based on her gender-specific role.
 While it has become more feasible for non-custodial fathers to get visitation, it can still be a difficult process.
-If you feel that your rights as a father have been violated or compromised in any way, contact our legal team for assertive representation you can count on.
+If you feel that your rights as a father have been violated or compromised in any way, contact our legal team for strategic and thoughtful representation you can count on.

-Call April Jones, our Denver fathers’ rights attorney at the firm today to get started on your case!
+Call our Denver fathers’ rights attorney at the firm today to get started on your case!

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.